Quinone: Biochemistry

 Numerous quinones are significant roles in biology.
-Vitamin K, which involved in coagulation of blood, is a quinone.
+Vitamin K, which is involved in coagulation of blood, is a quinone.
 Ubiquinone-10 is a naturally occurring 1,4-benzoquinone involved in respiration apparatus.
 Plastoquinone is a redox relay involved in photosynthesis.
 Pyrroloquinoline quinone is another biological redox cofactor.

 Quinones are conjectured to occur in all respiring organisms.
 Some serve as electron acceptors in electron transport chains such as those in photosynthesis (plastoquinone, phylloquinone), and aerobic respiration (ubiquinone).
-Phylloquinone is also known as Vitamin K1 as it is used by animals to carboxylate certain proteins, which are involved in blood coagulation, bone formation, and other processes.
+Phylloquinone is also known as vitamin K1, as it is used by animals to carboxylate certain proteins, which are involved in blood coagulation, bone formation, and other processes.
 Conversely, the toxicity of paracetamol is due to its metabolism to a quinone imine, which then reacts with liver proteins to cause liver failure.

 The auto-oxidation of the neurotransmitter dopamine and its precursor L-Dopa generates the comparatively stable dopamine quinone which inhibits the functioning of dopamine transporter (DAT) and the TH enzyme and leads to low mitochondrial ATP production.